 Unchecked AI could cause moral problems

 Just as the idea of robots taking over human jobs causes consternation, unrestrained AI similarly stirs fear.
 Human error or bad intent in the programming of machine learning systems has sparked predictions that AI could run amok.
 Several tech companies have pushed for regulations around AI, with the aim of addressing questions about potential biases and lack of accuracy.
+There's also conversation around the transparency of AI and the lack thereof, which can pose a problem for many organizations.

 James Carder, CSO and vice president at the security firm LogRhythm Labs, went as far as predicting that manipulated AI could wrongly put people in prison this decade.
 Despite warnings of human biases in the training of AI, the legal system relies on the technology to handle voluminous casework, leaving the door open to the sort of exploitation that could implicate someone in a crime, according to Carder.
 "You can trick AI if you inject a bunch of bad data and say, 'This looks good.'
 You can take that data and say it's trying to achieve X or Y," he said.
 But in reality, its results lean toward a predetermined conclusion.